miketu/miketu/README.md

 # Michael Tu, Ph.D.
 I'm a Biomedical Engineering researcher who loves working with biosensors and laboratory automation.
-For fun I like to cook, read old books, and tinker with my EMACS configuration.
+For fun I like to cook, read books, and tinker with [EMACS](https://github.com/miketu/.emacs).

 ## 💼 Experience
 | Date        | Organization             | Role                     |